Generative Networks for Precision Enthusiasts: Precision generator

 In Fig.~\ref{fig:inn} we show a set of kinematic distributions for our training data, truth defined as a statistically independent version of the training sample, and the output of the INN-generator with the magic transformation of Eq.\eqref{eq:trafo}.
 We show distributions for exclusive $Z+ \{ 1,2,3 \}$~jets samples and define the relative deviation for binned kinematic distributions as

 In the top row the final state consists of the $Z$-decay products and one recoil jet, and we see that the recoil spectrum as well as the sharp $Z$-mass are learned with high precision.
 That remains true when we add a second jet, including the critical $\Delta R_{j_1 j_2}$ correlation discussed above.
 Finally, adding yet another jet the network learns the complete set of angular jet-jet correlations.
 Looking a the precision of the training sample, which consists of half of our full data set, we see that at least in the bulk of the kinematic distribution, the training data set agrees with truth at the percent level or better.
 This changes in the kinematic tails, where the statistical precision of the training data drops continuously.
 The level of agreement between the INN-generated events and truth also reaches the percent level in densely populated phase space regions, but it is slightly worse than the precision of the training sample.
 Also the $Z$-peak even in the 1-jet sample is not perfectly learned by the INN, which leaves us a little bit of work to do on the precision side.
+To confirm that the differemt jet-exclusive samples are combined correctly, we show the hadronic $H_T$ or scalar sum of all transverse jet momenta in the lower-right panel.
+Its precision nicely tracks that of the different $p_{T,j}$ distributions.